 Decide on your categorization strategy for virtual machines

 VAO uses a construct called VM Groups to determine which virtual machines make up an application and will be added to a Failover Plan.
 There are a few ways we can choose to do this.
 The first method is VMware vSphere tags.
 The embedded Veeam ONE server will simply get the vSphere tags you are using from vCenter and pass the information along to VAO. vSphere tags are also great for things like creating replication jobs and grouping components together in VMware vSphere.
 Remember to give your tags and categories easy to understand names such as the name of the application the inventory item is a part of.
-Examples of useless tag names are things like “Tag1,” “Storage Tag,” etc. For more information on how to get started using vSphere tags, be sure to look at
+Examples of useless tag names are things like “Tag1,” “Storage Tag,” etc. For more information on how to get started using vSphere tags, be sure to look at this blog.

 You can also use the embedded version of Veeam ONE Monitor to directly group your virtual machines.
 This can be done by creating a new category in Business View.
 The interesting thing about using this method is you can use one or multiple criteria to group virtual machines.
 For example, you can choose to group powered on virtual machines, or powered on virtual machines in a specific data center.
 Please note you can only use one of these methods at a time, so it is a good idea to make your decision up front.
 For more information, you can see the Veeam Availability Orchestrator 1.0 Categorization Guide.